 - Build environmental and cultural awareness and respect,

 - Provide positive experiences for both visitors and hosts,

 - Raise sensitivity to the host area’s political environment, and social climate.

 An ecotour will never encourage you to intrude on wildlife and never, ever encourage you to pet or feed wild animals.

+We are founded on the core principles of Environmental Ethics and Sustainability.
 We believe that true ecotourism is an ethic, not just a marketing tool.
-Keeping with the principles of true ecotourism, our encounters feature passive observation and a hands off
+In keeping with the principles of true ecotourism, our encounters feature passive observation and a hands-off approach.

 This Big Blue was discovered and named